slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 <dt>Summary<dd>

-The initial state of the build's host environment is measured and autenticated by trusted hardware, attesting to the integrity of the build environment's underlying compute stack prior to executing a build.
+The initial state of the build's host environment is measured and authenticated by trusted hardware, attesting to the integrity of the build environment's underlying compute stack prior to executing a build.